chicolucio/chicolucio.github.io/_pages/about.md

 #### Master's Degree in Chemistry, Universidade Federal Fluminense - 2010-2012

-- Experienced with data analysis using Excel and Origin software
+- Conducted extensive data analysis using Excel and Origin.
-- Three scientific papers published in international peer-reviewed journals
+- Published three research papers in international peer-reviewed journals.
-- Organizing committee member of two scientific symposiums
+- Served on organizing committees for two scientific symposia.

 #### Bachelor's Degree in Chemistry, Universidade Federal Fluminense - 2006-2010

-- One scientific paper published in national peer-reviewed journal
+- Published one scientific paper in a national peer-reviewed journal.
 - Winner of the Alumni Laureate Award due to high academic performance